AI Glossary

 Tokenization

-The process of converting text into smaller units (tokens), often words or subwords, for processing by language models and NLP systems
+The process of converting text into smaller units (tokens), often words or subwords, for processing by language models and NLP systems.

 tokenizationNLPtext processing+2